mlml/jphon_designanalysis/README.md

 `summarizeVisualizeRuns.R`: script to generate plots from submitted article.

-`pwr examples.Rmd`: examples of using `pwr` package for simple power calculations mentioned in article text.
+`pwr_examples.Rmd`: examples of using `pwr` package for simple power calculations mentioned in article text.

+`analysisExample.Rmd/html`: explains how to carry out the kind of analysis shown in the main paper, demonstrating component functions in more user-friendly fashion than the R files.

 To actually run simulations generated in paper: